-- To provide internship opportunities for students to further their intellectual and creative skills in economic and social development, cultural and historical preservation and environmental careers in government, not for profits and private businesses.
+- To provide internship opportunities for students to further their intellectual and creative skills in economic and social development, cultural and historical preservation, and environmental careers in government, not profits and private businesses.

 - To develop creative problem-solving skills to address interdisciplinary challenges of sustainability.

 - To build an understanding of the concept of place and the connections between people and their natural, built, and social environments.

 As a result of this program, a student will be able to:

 - Obtain, evaluate and integrate information across disciplines to act as informed active citizens in their local and global communities

 - Work effectively with individuals across disciplines to identify problems, develop creative solutions and implement action plans with community stake-holders and leaders

 - Recognize the importance of biodiversity and the multiplicity of cultures that are found locally, nationally and globally